GanJustin/IP_Project/README.md

 ## Features

-Ability to create an account and log into it.
+- Ability to create an account and log into it
-Point system.
+- Point system
-Leaderboards system.
+- Leaderboards system
-Comment section.
+- Comment section
-A shop and checkout function.
+- A shop and checkout function
-Interative map.
+- Interative map
-Quiz.
+- Quiz

 ### Existing Features
 - The quiz feature allows users to get onto the leaderboards by doing the quiz